 How the Travel Credit for the Amex Platinum Cards Work

-Amex Platinum Cardholders get $200 in statement credits for incidental fees with your designated qualifying airline every calendar year.
+Amex Platinum cardholders, inclusive of, get $200 in statement credits for incidental fees with your designated qualifying airline every calendar year.
 In order to get the $200 airline fee credit, you have to choose a single airline on which you will receive credits for fees incurred.
 Designate that airline from the list of eligible airlines here.
 Note that this $200 credit is a benefit of all the versions of the Platinum card, including The Business Platinum Card From American Express.

 The airline fee credit is supposed to be for “incidental fees” likes change fees, cancellation fees, and bag fees.
 The fee credit is not supposed to apply to ticket purchases, miles purchases, or gift card purchases.